gabledata/recap/README.md

 ### Quickstart

-Install Recap using `pip` or your favorite package manager.
+Start by installing Recap.
 Python 3.9 or above is required.

 ```
-$ pip install recap-core
+pip install recap-core
 ```

 Now let's crawl a database:

     recap refresh postgresql://username@localhost/some_db

+You can use any SQLAlchemy connect string.

+    recap refresh bigquery://some-project-12345
+    recap refresh snowflake://some_user:some_pass@some_account_id

+For Snowflake and BigQuery, you'll have to `pip install snowflake-sqlalchemy` or `pip install sqlalchemy-bigquery`, respectively.

 Crawled metadata is stored in a directory structure.
 See what's available using: